Jimdo/serverless-dotenv/README.md

 That's it!
 You can now type `serverless dotenv` in your terminal to generate the `.env` file based on your serverless configuration.
 Alternative you can just start `serverless offline` to generate it.

+## Example

+You can check https://github.com/UnlyEd/boilerplates-generator/tree/master/templates/node-v10.x-aws-serverless to get an example of this plugin

 ## Contribution

 Feel free to contribute to this project!
 Our JavaScript is written based on [standardJS](https://standardjs.com).
 We recommend to use a `standardJS` [plugin](https://standardjs.com/index.html#are-there-text-editor-plugins) for your Editor, but you can also lint your code with `yarn run lint` - respectively `npm run lint`.
 Please don't forget to add unit and/or integration tests.
 Thanks <3